Simon-He95/markdown-it-ts/docs/development.md

     block and inline rules are usually faster.
   - Sometimes, it's enough to only modify the renderer, for example, to add header IDs or `target="_blank"` for the links.
+  - Publish plugins as ESM-first packages when possible. `markdown-it-ts` exposes the same runtime contract as markdown-it but is authored in TypeScript, so shipping type definitions (`types` or `exports` field) makes the developer experience much better.
   - Plugins should not require the `markdown-it` package as dependency in `package.json`.
-    If you need access to internals, those are available via a parser instance, passed on plugin load.
-See properties of main class and nested objects.
+If you need access to internals, those are available via a parser instance passed on plugin load.
+See properties of the main class and nested objects.
+  - Prefer shipping both `markdown-it` and `markdown-it-ts` as peer dependencies if you surface shared helpers, so consumers can choose the runtime.
 2. Search existing
    [plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin)
    or [rules](https://github.com/markdown-it/markdown-it/tree/master/lib),